 We respect that each installer, however, will have their own technique and skillset.

 What is critical, however, is that you MUST ensure enough product has been sprayed onto the surface for peelability and durability (refer Halo EFX Chart).
 Not following this SOP (Standard Operating Procedure) or deviating form it may result in a less-than-ideal result.

 Intro: Halo EFX is a bi-polymer peelable automotive paint - often referred to as liquid wrap or sprayable vinyl.
 It forms a removable coating that looks, feels, and acts like traditional car paint, and with the ability to be removed like vinyl wraps BUT with no sticky residue or damage.

-As above, pearls, pigments, tints and colour additives can be mix into to Halo Real Clear and applied over any desired base coat.
-We strongly recommend that any new additive or specialist coating be tested before applying to a project.
+As above, pearls, pigments, tints and colour additives can be mix into to Halo Clear and applied over any desired base colour (usually black but the desired colour can often call for a white or grey or colour-matched base).